Monday, 31 January 2022

 That is why Buddha rejected the scriptures, and even Sage Sankara indicated that the ultimate truth lies beyond religion, the concept of God, and the scriptures.

-The fortunate is the one who does not lose themselves in the studying of philosophies.
-All conceptual divisions were invented by philosophers by their excessive analysis.
+The fortunate is the one who does not lose themselves in the study of philosophies.
+All conceptual divisions were invented by philosophers through their excessive analysis.

 Fortunate is the seeker who does not lose himself in the labyrinths of philosophy but goes straight to the source from which the universe arises and is dissolved.

-There is only one Reality to be known, the same for all seekers, but the ways to it, are hidden by the religion.
-Self-discovery is the only way, towards non-dualistic absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching the truth of our true existence.
+There is only one Reality to be known, the same for all seekers, but the ways to it are hidden by religion.
+Self-discovery is the only way towards a non-dualistic absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching for the truth of our true existence.

 That is why Sage Sankara himself says: ~ VC 59.
 The study of the Scriptures is useless so long as the highest Truth is unknown, and it is equally useless when the highest Truth has already been known.